SRombauts/UEPlasticPlugin/README.md

  - **PlasticSourceControlMenu**.cpp/.h
    - extends the main source control menu, now in the status bar at the bottom of the Editor
  - **PlasticSourceControlProjectSettings**.h
-   - add a section "Source Control - Plastic SCM" to the Project Settings (saved in `Config\DefaultEditor.ini`)
+   - add a section "Editor - Source Control - Unity Version Control" to the Project Settings (saved in `Config\DefaultEditor.ini`)
  - **PlasticSourceControlConsole**.cpp/.h
-   - add a console command that can be executed from the Editor status bar or Output Log to execute "cm" commands in order to query Plastic SCM, eg:
+   - add a console command that can be executed from the Editor status bar or Output Log to execute "cm" commands in order to query Unity Version Control, eg:
    - `cm location`
    - `cm find revision "where item='Content/ThirdPerson/Blueprints/BP_ThirdPersonCharacter.uasset'"`
  - **ScopedTempFile**.cpp/.h